martinbalke-401-adavanced-js/401-lab-03/README.md

 #### Tests
 * How do you run tests? npm test
 * What assertions were made?
-I can't seem to get mocks working so not really any at all
-* What assertions need to be / should be made?
-How to get mocks working?
+Mocks are working properly and the program functions correctly

 #### UML
 Link to an image of the UML for your application and response to events